wandb/docs/docs/guides/launch/run-agent.md

   type: docker|kaniko|noop
 ```

 The `environment`, `registry`, and `builder` keys are optional.
-By default, the agent will use no cloud environment, a local docker registry, and a docker builder.
+By default, the agent will use no cloud environment, a local Docker registry, and a Docker builder.

 ### Environments